lunafrauhammer/Attitudinal-Congruence/README.md

 The results of the power analyisis can be found on the corresponding github pages site: https://lunafrauhammer.github.io/Attitudinal_Congruence/Power

-THe code for data analysis and data can be found here on github in the corresponding folders.
+The code for data analysis and data can be found here on github in the corresponding folders.